 Letter of Invitation

 A formal letter of invitation should be provided to the visitor to summarize the terms of the visit.
 Visitors should be advised that they are expected to adhere to Stanford’s Travel Guidelines regarding class of flight, lodging costs and meal costs.
+Departments may utilize the Visitor Travel Policy Letter Template to summarize these policies and tailor the content as needed.
 The letter should include the following components:

 - Purpose of the visit

-- Period of time covered by the visit
+- Period of time when the visit will occur

 Stanford's Travel Guidelines

 Payments are made via Oracle and the Non-SU Payee (visitor) must be set-up to be able to receive a payment.
 Department administrators may request a new payee record after verifying that the payee does not already have an existing record in the Supplier Query and Request database.
 Generally, when a new account is requested, information such as Social Security numbers or other tax ID numbers, bank account information for electronic payment and any necessary forms and information for tax purposes are requested.